 While you may want to rush through a sprint, some tasks always depend on factors you may not have control over.
 Sometimes the number of blocked tasks can become considerable and can clog your To do list.

-You can take a similar approach to good ideas that cannot be immediately put in action.
-Instead of keeping them in your head, create a list in the board where you can store such pending tasks.
+You can take a similar approach to good ideas that cannot be immediately put into action.
+Instead of keeping them in your head, create a list on the board where you can store such pending tasks.

-Trello is a top choice of a project management tool for applying agile.
-It’s easy to get started – and only with a few tricks, you can ace your team’s agile processes in no time.
+Trello is a top choice of a project management tool for applying Agile.
+It’s easy to get started.
+With a few tricks, you can ace your team’s Agile processes in no time.

 What are your best tips for using Trello for Agile?
 We’d love to learn about them – please share them in the comment section!